magland/todo/README.md

 # todo

 - [ ] Kachery: update log processing job to include all zones ***
+- [ ] Dendro: analysis - think about saving files back to project
 ---
 - [ ] Dendro: mechanism for saving parameter sets
 - [ ] Dendro: in an app, somehow specify what requirements there are for nwb input file